Scalar Triplet Leptogenesis with a CP violating phase: Conclusion

 Triplet scalars arise naturally in many models beyond the SM such as left-right symmetric model.
-They offer rich phenomenology in energy frontiers like the Large Hadron Collider and processes like neutrinoless double beta decay and lepton flavour violation.
+They offer rich phenomenology in energy frontiers like the Large Hadron Collider and processes like neutrinoless double beta decay and lepton flavor violation.
 They have also been studied combined with inflation \cite{Barrie:2021mwi} and strong CP violation \cite{Bertolini:2014aia}.
 Adding triplets to the SM and augmenting with different symmetries explain the origin of different textures in the neutrino mass matrix.
-It offers to study combinations of above laid avenues in the future.
+The high scale leptogenesis mechanisms with triplet scalars can now be tested with Cosmological colliders physics \cite{Cui:2021iie,Lu:2019tjj} in the light of CMB and Large Scale Structure observations targeting primordial non-Gaussianity.
+It can also be tested through gravitational waves \cite{Dror:2019syi}.
+It offers to study combinations of above-laid avenues in future.